linebender/druid/README.md

 In order to fulfill those goals, we cannot support every use case.
-Luckily the Rust community is working on a variety of different libraries with different goals, so here are some of druid's non-goals and possible alternatives that can offer those capabilities:
+Luckily the Rust community is working on a variety of different libraries with different goals, so here are some of Druid's non-goals and possible alternatives that can offer those capabilities:

 - Use the the platform-native widgets or mimic them. ([Relm])